Down Ampney: Governance

 Down Ampney has a Parish Council, currently with 7 members.
-The current Chair is local resident Ray Jenkins.

 As of May 2015 the village became part of 'The Ampneys and Hampton Ward' on Cotswold District Council.
 The current District Councillor is Liberal Democrat Lisa Spivey who was elected in the 2019 United Kingdom local elections.

 Ampney Crucis is part of the wider South Cerney electoral division for elections to Gloucestershire County Council, the current County Councillor is Conservative Shaun Parsons who was elected in the 2017 United Kingdom local elections.

 All Saints' Church

-All Saints' Church is an ancient building that was founded by the Knights Templar in 1265.
+All Saints' Church is an ancient building that was founded by the Knights Hospitaller in 1265.
 It lies on the edge of the village; its peripheral location was brought about when the centre of the village shifted north due to the effects of the bubonic plague.

 Its prominent spire dates from the 14th century, although much of the church fabric seen today is the product of Victorian restoration work carried out in 1863.

 The church contains a number of elaborate monuments to the Hungerford family, including a 1637 Renaissance-style monument to Sir John and Sir Anthony Hungerford.

 Among the medieval memorials are two recumbent effigy tombs of Sir Nicholas de Valers (d.1300) and Lady Margaret de Valers (d.1320).
 The wooden fittings in the church, including the pulpit, reredos, and rood screen were designed in 1898 by Charles Ponting.
 Another screen in the north transept screen dates from 1900 and incorporating painted Jacobean panels displaying the coat of arms of Sir Anthony Hungerford.
 Today the church is a Grade I listed building.
 There is also a 20th-century stained-glass window in commemoration of 271 Sqn and the R.A.S.C who flew in the Dakota aircraft from the airfield for the Battle of Arnhem in 1944.
 The church holds an annual Arnhem Service in memory of the wartime operation.
 Another stained-glass is dedicated to the memory of Rev, Arthur Vaughan Williams who is buried in the churchyard.

 The church featured in the 2017 Channel 4 television programme Penelope Keith's Hidden Villages.